 Gane commissioned a variety of work from Breuer including the Gane Pavilion for the Royal Agricultural Show in Bristol in 1936, regarded by Breuer as one of his two most seminal buildings alongside the UNESCO headquarters in Paris.

-The Bauhaus In Bristol exhibition explored how the ideas of the Bauhaus came to Bristol in 1935 via one of its most celebrated figures, Marcel Breuer and his association with Bristol furniture retailer Crofton Gane.
+In autumn 2019, The Bauhaus In Bristol exhibition explored how the ideas of the Bauhaus came to Bristol in 1935 via one of its most celebrated figures, Marcel Breuer and his association with Bristol furniture retailer Crofton Gane.

-The Bauhaus in Bristol web-resource provides a lasting record of the exhibition and symposium covering key elements of the story, including ➤ a concise biography of Marcel Breuer ➤ the story of PE Gane and Company ➤ photographs and a description of Breuer’s house for Crofton Gane ➤ the Gane Pavillion and how Ken Stradling and the Ken Stradling Collection enriches and conserves the ➤ modernist legacy in Bristol.
+The Bauhaus in Bristol web-resource provides a lasting record of the exhibition and symposium covering key elements of the story, including ➤ a concise biography of Marcel Breuer ➤ the story of PE Gane and Company ➤ photographs and a description of Breuer’s house for Crofton Gane ➤ the Gane Pavilion and how Ken Stradling and the Ken Stradling Collection enriches and conserves the ➤ modernist legacy in Bristol.
 There is also a selection of ➤ fascinating publications for download.